GSA/search-gov/README.markdown

 ## Database

 The database.yml file assumes you have a local database server up and running (preferably MySQL >= 5.1.65, <= 5.6), accessible from user 'root' with no password.
+You may need to reinstall the mysql2 gem if you changed your MySQL version:

+    gem uninstall mysql2
+    bundle install

 Create and setup your development and test databases: